coremaze/Plasma-Writeup/README.md

 }
 ```

 This function's purpose was confusing at first, but later, in context, I learned that it was used to generate an index to swap bytes with in order to scramble the PLX.
-Or, in this case, it's supposed to be *unscrambling* the PLX, but since it's already unscrambled, it ruins the PLX.
+Rather, in this case, it's supposed to be *unscrambling* the PLX, but since it's already unscrambled, it ruins the PLX.
 It takes an index, the length of the buffer to be used for, and an array of values for use as a key.

 I used the same strategies to decompile `0593`: